Sudiukil/c3status/README.md

 ## Current and planned features

-Even if c3status aims to be extensible by anyone using it, i obviously wrote some functions for my personal use, and i plan to write some more, here is what is currently available and what will probably be:
+Even if c3status aims to be extensible by anyone using it, I obviously wrote some functions for my personal use, and I plan to write some more, here is what is currently available and what will probably be:

 - Basic infos:
   - [x] System time and/or date